Gugulethu-Nyoni/anygrid/README.md

 ## Contribute
-AnyGrid is largely an open-source project.
+AnyGrid is primarily an open-source project.
 Contributions, issues, and feature requests are welcome!
 ## License
 AnyGrid is licensed under the MIT License.

 ## Keywords

 - JavaScript data tables